AndrewMathas/WebQuiz/INSTALL.rst

 On a unix-like system, such as linux or macosx, to set up links for the latex and web files for the development version run:
     > python3 setup.py develop
-In fact, you may want to run this as root, so you may want:
+In fact, you may want to run this as root, in which case you want:
     > sudo python3 setup.py develop
 By default, links for the latex files will be put into the TEXMFLOCAL directory but this can be customised.
 You will then be prompted for links for the